XTxiatong/XTxiatong.github.io/_pages/about.md

 Research directions
 ======
 My research focuses on health data science and machine learning for health-related applications.
 I have been working in the following areas:

 **Precision health:**
-1) modeling audio for ubiquitous respiratory and cardiac health monitoring,
+1) Modeling audio for personal respiratory and cardiac health monitoring
-2) SSL and LLM-powered generalized machine learning for healthcare,
+2) SSL and LLM-powered generalizable machine learning for biosignals (e.g., body sounds, ECGs)
-3) uncertainty quantification for safety-critical health applications, and decentralized machine learning for privacy-sensitive health data.
+3) Reliable (uncertianty-aware) and decentralised (federated learning) deep learning for physiological data

-**Public health**
+**Public health:**
+1) ddd
+2) cshdnks

 I am passionate about using AI and machine learning to build a better future, particularly in the health sector.
 I hope my research can enhance efficiency, accessibility, and affordability in healthcare.